t2-project/documentation/source/microservices/deploy.rst

 -----------------

 | To unlock the autoscaling capabilities of the T2-Project, ensure that all required prior steps were completed successfully.
 | The Horizontal Pod Autoscaler (HPA) requires a metrics server that provides CPU and memory usage data of the pods.
-Either use the default `metrics server <https://github.com/kubernetes-sigs/metrics-server>`__ or the `prometheus-adapter <https://github.com/kubernetes-sigs/prometheus-adapter>`__ in conjunction with Prometheus (see above).
+Either use the default `metrics server <https://github.com/kubernetes-sigs/metrics-server>`__ or the `prometheus-adapter <https://github.com/kubernetes-sigs/prometheus-adapter>`__ in conjunction with Prometheus.
+| The Prometheus Adapter is used in the provided Terraform configurations.

 Metrics Server setup
 ~~~~~~~~~~~~~~~~~~~~